jstnrme77/reportcard-portal/reportcard.md

 - GitHub Pages serves content from the gh-pages branch

 ## Future Enhancements
-- Authentication system
+- Authentication system with user login and session management
-- Real-time data updates
+- Real-time data updates using webhooks or polling
-- Export functionality for reports
+- Export functionality for reports and deliverables to CSV/Excel
-- Advanced filtering options
+- Advanced filtering options with saved filter presets
-- User role management
+- User role management with permission controls
+- Email notifications for new approvals or reports
+- Mobile app version for on-the-go access
+- Integration with additional data sources beyond Airtable
+- Enhanced data visualization with more chart types and interactive elements
+- Automated reporting with scheduled PDF generation